Plymouth and Dartmoor Railway: Lee Moor Tramway: construction

 The line ran through Lee Moor village to Cholwichtown, and a spur line to Wotter Village (the Wotter Tramway).
 The original alignment and incline approaching Lee Moor was closed, but part of it was used as a dead-end approach to kilns.

 The P&DR from 1865

 An agreement was made on 3 May 1865 to reconstitute the Plymouth and Dartmoor Railway Company, with all the preference shares owned by William Johnson.
+This was confirmed by the Plymouth and Dartmoor Railway Act 1865 (28 & 29 Vict. c. cxxxi).
 The new company was sufficiently profitable to be able to pay a 0.25% dividend in 1870.

-Relaying on the P&DR main line proceeded: 600 tons of new rail were laid in 1873-4.
+Relaying on the P&DR main line proceeded: 600 tons of new rail were laid in 1873–4.

 Princetown Railway

 However in November 1877 plans were deposited for the Princetown Railway: a standard gauge branch line from a junction on the Tavistock line at Yelverton.
 Near Princetown this would serve the town and the quarries on the P&DR line, which it was to replace.
 Some minor alignment improvements were made to accommodate locomotive working, and a major section of new route to pass east of Yennadon Down and to descend to the Tavistock line at Yelverton.

 The transfer took place in 1878: the Princetown Railway paid £22,000 in shares for the necessary part of the line, and it opened on 11 August 1883.
 The activities of the Plymouth and Dartmoor Railway were now confined to the Lee Moor traffic from the point where that line joined; in Plymouth there were interchange arrangements with the Great Western Railway (GWR) at Laira, and a wharf on the Plym, also at Laira.